ddprrt/ddprrt.github.io/src/content/_posts/2020-07-28-typescript-react-component-patterns.md

 ## Preset attributes

-Let's say we want to preset `type` to `button` as the default behaviour `submit` tries to send a form, and we just want to have things clickable.
+Let's say we want to preset `type` to `button` as the default behavior `submit` tries to send a form, and we just want to have things clickable.
 We can get type safety by omitting `type` from the set of button props.

 ```typescript
 type ButtonProps =